 In the spirit of the ancient Greek agora and Enlightenment salon culture, the Public Sphere strengthens community by revitalizing the art of conversation, fostering the exchange of ideas and meaningful social interaction in physical space.
-Founded on values of equality and fraternity, we organize salon events across the world that actively engage citizens in critical issues shaping society, culture, art and politics.
+We organize salon events across the world that actively engage citizens in critical issues shaping society, culture, art and politics.

 The Public Sphere’s mission is to contribute to the betterment of humanity by creating stimulating intellectual environments and poetic experiences that re-enchant the world and advance principles of participatory democracy through sustained discourse and new encounters in the collective pursuit of knowledge and fellowship.